maikzero/fp-growth-online-retail/README.md

    or
    jupyter notebook

-5. Open and run the notebooks in this order (Spark-first workflow):
+5. Open and run the notebooks
-   - project_spark.ipynb: Primary Spark pipeline that performs data cleaning, transactionization (grouping by InvoiceNo), and runs PySpark FPGrowth.
-Run this first to produce cleaned transactions and association rules.
+   - project_recommendation_system.ipynb: Main file that has all of the main logic.
-   - project_spark_test.ipynb / project_spark_test (2).ipynb: Use these for experimentation with Spark parameters, alternative cleaning heuristics, or local testing.
+      - Has data cleaning, spark system, fp-growth, and rule mining
-   - project_recommendation_system.ipynb: Load the generated association rules (or associationrules.csv) and test the recommendation helper that ranks consequents by lift/confidence.
+      - test recommendation helper that ranks consequents by lift/confidence.

 Notes for Spark notebooks:
 - Ensure JAVA_HOME points to a valid JDK (8 or 11).